dart-archive/devtools-frontend/readme.md

     expression of the form "object.thing.otherThing" work so far, and some object references won't work (e.g. library variables).
   - A fix for one of the breakpoint location problems
-  - The dark theme is used by default, to visually distinguish it from normal devtools.
+  - (This has been temporarily reverted, until the SDK with the fixes for custom formatter colors is released) The dark theme is used by default, to visually distinguish it from normal devtools.
 It can be changed back in devtools settings.
+  - Added keyboard shortcuts Alt-R for hot-restart, and Alt-S to toggle source maps.
+  - If it detects a breakpoint that doesn't get set where you clicked, you'll get a description on the console saying so and indicating where to file a bug.
+  - Inline values displayed in the source pane use the custom formatters, rather than displaying with very long class names.

 ### Bugs